 We have lots of great traditions as a whole family and always try and maximize the time we get to spend with them.

-But we aren't going to say "we have to stay home this weekend because the kids are with their Mom" - It's just not going to happen.
+But we aren't going to say "no sorry, we have to stay home this weekend because the kids are with their Mom" - It's just not going to happen.

 That doesn't mean we are leaving them out, that we show favouritism, or that my husband has moved on and created a life with a "new family" - it means that we've adapted to (and accepted) the complications that come with co-parenting and having a blended family dynamic.